rtunney/Sudoku/README.md

 solve() first calls hundred_steps().
 This is usually sufficient to solve 'easy' and 'medium' sudoku puzzles.

-solve() then enters a loop that copies the sudoku matrix
+solve() then enters a loop that copies the sudoku matrix and executes the following on the copy:

 If the matrix is unsolved, solve finds an unsolved boxes and randomly clears all of its remaining values instead of one.
 Then hundred_steps is called.